2023 Best Value Allied Health Professions Undergraduate Certificate Schools in Texas

 Panola College also claimed a spot on our Best Allied Health Professions Undergraduate Certificate Trade Schools in Texas list.
 It’s in the top 15% of all schools in this category.

-Amarillo College did quite well in this year’s ranking of the best places for allied health professions students to get a undergraduate certificate.
-It came in at #9 on the list.
-Located in the midsize city of Amarillo, Amarillo College is a public college with a medium-sized student population.
+Amarillo College ranked #9 on this year’s Best Value Allied Health Professions Undergraduate Certificate Schools in Texas list.
+Located in the city of Amarillo, Amarillo College is a public school with a moderately-sized student population.

 The average tuition and fees for an in-state undergraduate at Amarillo College are $3,168 a year.

-Victoria College landed the #10 spot in the 2023 rankings for the best value undergraduate certificate allied health professions programs.
-Located in the city of Victoria, Victoria College is a public school with a small student population.
+Victoria College came in at #10 in this year’s edition of the Best Value Allied Health Professions Undergraduate Certificate Schools in Texas ranking.
+Located in the small city of Victoria, Victoria College is a public school with a small student population.

 Read full report on Allied Health Professions at Victoria College

-Explore all the Best Value Allied Health Professions Colleges in the Southwest Area or other specific states within that region.
+Explore all the Best Value Allied Health Professions Schools in the Southwest Area or other specific states within that region.

 State | Degrees Awarded |